Posted: Jan. 24, 2012, 8:15 p.m. EST

 "The dogs are far less stressed than in a kennel,” Myrdek said.

-Plan In Accessibility
+Factor In Grooming Accessibility

 Equipment placement for efficiency and convenient access also impacts how interior space is allocated.
 At Mutt Cutts, clean towels and aprons are stored next to the tubs, and the laundry unit is nearby so wet towels can go directly into the washer.
 The supply storage area is next to the bathing room so the right shampoo is an easy grab.